carlosmalt/ucsc-homepage/content/news/20230607/index.md

 projects: [cross]
 ---

 Today I was notified by the Chancellor that I will be appointed as the Sage Weil Presidential Chair for Open Source Software.
+This is an incredible honor and I thank those who nominated and selected me.
+And I thank Sage Weil.

 The Sage Weil Presidential Chair for Open Source Software was endowed with a $500,000 donation by [Sage Weil](https://www.linkedin.com/in/sageweil/) who founded the [Ceph project](https://ceph.io) as part of his Ph.D. project at UC Santa Cruz, plus a $500,000 match by the President of the University of California.
 The Chair was first awarded to Sage's advisor [Scott Brandt](https://www.linkedin.com/in/scott-brandt-074177/) who relinquished it last year.